berkeleynerd/gopherclient/README.md

 # gopherclient

-gopherclient is a cross platform Gopher (RFC 1436) GUI client written in GO using the QT toolkit with QML.
+gopherclient is a cross-platform Gopher (RFC 1436) GUI client written in Go using the QT toolkit with QML.
 Standard features include:

 - Back